appleseedhq/linux-deps/README.md

 # prebuilt-linux-dependencies

-Prebuilt linux dependencies for appleseed
+This repository hosts prebuilt Linux dependencies for appleseed.
+They can be downloaded from the [Releases](https://github.com/appleseedhq/prebuilt-linux-deps/releases) section.